micllynn/pychecksum/README.md

 ```

 We can then use the method `syncobj.verify_checksums` to ensure that
-newly copied folders to the server have matching checksums to the originals:
+newly copied folders to the server have matching checksums to the originals,
+and delete copied folders that don't have matching checksums:
 ```python3
 output = syncobj.verify_checksums(
 	checksum_type=hashlib.sha256,